dba05684c/bikeshare-project/README.md

     new_york_city.csv
     washington.csv

+### Format of the data files
+The data files must contain records with following format:
+`,Start Time,End Time,Trip Duration,Start Station,End Station,User Type,Gender,Birth Year`
+The first column is a unique number _(identifier)_
+The **Trip Duration** is in seconds
+The **User Type** is _customer_ or _subscriber_
+<u>Example:</u>
+    5688089,2017-06-11 14:55:05,2017-06-11 15:08:21,795,Suffolk St & Stanton St,W Broadway & Spring St,Subscriber,Male,1998.0

 ### Credits
 This project was inspired by the wonderful "Git/Introduction to Version Control" course.
 The initial GitHub repository was forked from Udacity GitHub repository: **https://github.com/udacity/pdsnd_github**